 I hosted a vegan cookie swap this past weekend and since I knew there would be tons of sugary pastries on hand, I wanted to make something that wouldn’t be too sweet.
 These cookies fit the bill.
 They aren’t overtly sweet and the flavors of almond and sesame complement each other perfectly, making them a great dessert option for a heavy holiday dinner.
-The recipe is loosely based on a cookie recipe in Veganomicon by Isa Chandra Moskowtiz and Terry Hope Romero.
+The recipe for Almond Sesame Cookies is loosely based on a cookie recipe in Veganomicon by Isa Chandra Moskowtiz and Terry Hope Romero.

 - 2 1/4 cups flour